On Polynomial Approximations for Privacy-Preserving and Verifiable ReLU Networks: Introduction

-Moreover, our experiments on CIFAR-$10$ on the \enquote{Network In Network (NIN)} architecture of \cite{lin2013network} show that our polynomial activation function achieves an accuracy of $88.7\%$, whereas the square activation function achieves an accuracy of $81.0\%$.
-In addition, our experiments on CIFAR-$100$ on the same architecture show that our polynomial function achieves an accuracy of $55.4\%$, whereas the square activation function yields an accuracy of $46.0\%$.
+Specifically, our experiments on the DNN considered in \cite{liu2017oblivious} show that our polynomial activation function improves the test accuracy by $5.6\%$ on CIFAR-$10$ and by $4.0\%$ on CIFAR-$100$ compared to the square function.
+Moreover, on the \enquote{Network In Network (NIN)} architecture of \cite{lin2013network} show that our polynomial function improves the test accuracy by $7.7\%$ on CIFAR-$10$ and by $9.4 \%$ on CIFAR-$100$ compared to the square function.

+In addition, our polynomial function improves the test accuracy by $5.8 \%$ on LeNet \cite{lecun1998mnist} and Tiny-ImageNet-$10$, and by $10.4 \%$ on VGG-16 \cite{simonyan2014very} and Tiny-ImageNet-$200$.

 \end{enumerate}